 When writing creatively, our aim is to draw readers into the world we construct on the page.
-We need them to suspend their belief; feel like they are really there, with our characters, experiencing their journey.
-In short, we want them to immerse themselves in our words and the visions they create.
+We need them to suspend their belief — to feel like they are really there, with our characters, experiencing their journey.
+In short, we want them to immerse themselves in our words and the visions we create.

-Another technique writers can use to immerse their readers in their work is that of 'emotional truth'.
+Another technique you can use to immerse your readers in writing is that of 'emotional truth'.

 Essentially, this means making the thoughts, emotions and physical reactions of your characters as naturalistic as possible, regardless of how strange the fictional situation they face might be.